 1. Use Business Entities

-Check the laws in your state to see how much protection is provided to funds in these accounts.
-Speak to an attorney familiar with the laws in your state to determine whether creditors can opt between the state and federal exemption amounts.
+It is essential to check the laws in your state to determine the amount of protection offered to funds in retirement accounts.
+Additionally, consulting with an attorney who is familiar with the laws in your state can help determine whether creditors can opt between the state and federal exemption amounts.

 4. Homestead Exemptions

 Homeowners in some states have a major advantage when it comes to protecting their home equity during bankruptcy proceedings.
 Texas and Florida are two prime examples, as they provide an unlimited homestead exemption that can shield all of your property value should the worst happen.
 Other states might not offer such generous protections, so be sure to check out local regulations to see what type of coverage you’re entitled too.

 Protect your assets and co-owned property by exploring the titling options available to you.
 Tenancy by the entirety is a legally binding agreement between married couples that protects their primary residence from creditors of one spouse, however this option may not be applicable in some states or for investment properties.
 If tenancy by the entirety does not apply, consider other forms such as joint tenancy with rights of survivorship or tenants in common which provide legal protection upon death of an owner(s).
 To understand what title best suits your needs and securing maximum asset protection during ownership change events, we advise consulting a qualified lawyer licensed in your state who can guide you through these considerations.